telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-key-features.md

 In addition, RichTextEditor provides flexible API to apply formatting at the current caret position or on the selected text inside the editing area.

-* **TextFormatting** (of type [RichTextFormatting](/devtools/xamarin/api/telerik.xamarinforms.richtexteditor.richtextformatting)): Defines the text formatting, such as heading, paragraph or of the text at the current position or selection.
+* **TextFormatting** (of type [RichTextFormatting](/devtools/xamarin/api/telerik.xamarinforms.richtexteditor.richtextformatting)): Defines the text formatting, such as heading, paragraph or quotation of the text at the current position or selection.

 * **TextColor**: Specifies the color of the text at the current position or selection;